reddit-freelancer/reddit-freelancer.github.io/index.md

 # Freelancer Web Developer Reddit

 Hi, I'm Lukasz.
-An experienced freelance web developer who brings his passion for the digital world to his work.
+An experienced freelance <a href="https://en.wikipedia.org/wiki/Web_development" target="_blank">web developer</a> who brings his passion for the digital world to his work.
 I have extensive knowledge in website and web application development and I am able to deliver customized solutions for various industries and clients.

-I also love to spend my time on <a href="https://en.wikipedia.org/wiki/Reddit">Reddit</a>.
-Since I'm a freelance web developer I spend a lot of times in the web development subreddit, or other web development related subreddits.
+I also love to spend my time on <a href="https://en.wikipedia.org/wiki/Reddit" target="_blank">Reddit</a>.
+Since I'm a <a href="https://en.wikipedia.org/wiki/Freelancer" target="_blank">freelance</a> web developer I spend a lot of times in the web development subreddit, or other web development related subreddits.
 I help redditors with questions regarding web development, JavaScript or CSS.
 The funny thing is that I've already met so many lovely people through Reddit.
 For some, I even have created websites already.
 That's why I refer to myself as the freelance web developer from Reddit.
 Because I spend so much time on there.

 Whatalso sets me apart from other web developers is my preference for collaborating with people from Reddit.
 I appreciate the dynamic and creative nature of this community and I'm always willing to incorporate their ideas and opinions into my work.
 That means I work with other developers and designers whom I've met on Reddit.